Last Updated on October 28, 2023

 A number of myths exist about how roast level relates to caffeine content.
 Some people swear that dark roast has the most caffeine, while others say the opposite.

-However, for all intents and purposes, medium and dark roast have comparable levels of caffeine.
+The truth, as shown by Croatian researchers in 2011, is that caffeine content decreases the more you roast.
+However, the difference is negligible as you move from medium roast to dark roast.
+For all intents and purposes, medium and dark roast have comparable levels of caffeine.
 Neither will give you more caffeine jitters than the other.

 Why are dark roast coffee beans sometimes shiny?